MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/what-are-calling-plans-in-office-365/transfer-phone-numbers-to-office-365.md

 <a name="bk_LNPcountries_1"> </a>

 > [!NOTE]
-> If you have service numbers for dial-in conferencing bridges, auto attendants or other service numbers, toll-free phone numbers or have more than 999 user (subscriber) phone numbers that you need to transfer to Skype for Business, see [Manually submit a custom service request](manually-submit-a-custom-service-request.md) to download the correct forms and send them to us.
+> If you have service numbers for dial-in conferencing bridges, auto attendants or other service numbers, toll-free phone numbers or have more than 999 user (subscriber) phone numbers that you need to transfer to Skype for Business, see [Manage phone numbers for your organization](manage-phone-numbers-for-your-organization.md) to select the correct country/region and download the correct forms and send them to us.

 1. Sign in to Office 365 with your work or school account.